sophia-clover/remote-pay-cloud/README.md

 You will need to configure your browser to accept the certificate you generated in order to test using the SSL url (https://localhost:8443)

-Note that the ports can be changed in the maven build file (pom.xml)
+Again, note that the ports can be changed in the maven build file (pom.xml)

 ## Make a Transaction

 ###High Level API
-This example refers to the source files in the [webapp directory](./src/main/webapp).
+This example refers to the source files in the [webapp directory](https://github.com/clover/remote-pay-cloud/blob/master/src/main/webapp).

 To make a payment using the High Level Cloud API
 ####Create the Clover object.